regueiro/spring-reference-ebook/README.md

 Suitable for reading using e-ink devices such as the Kindle or the Sony PRS product lines.

+## Changes
+### From 3.2.2.RELEASE to 3.2.3.RELEASE

+#### 11.3.6 Spring MVC Test Framework

+- Changed *example of a test requesting account information in JSON format*.

+#### 14.2 Using the JDBC core classes to control basic JDBC processing and error handling

+- Changed examples from `jdbcTemplate.queryForInt` to `jdbcTemplate.queryForObject`.
+- Removed cast to `(String)` in the `jdbcTemplate.queryForObject` example.

+## Older versions

+You can download older versions of these docs on the [releases](https://github.com/regueiro/spring-reference-ebook/releases) page.

-## Developement
+## Development
-Created with [Sigil](http://code.google.com/p/sigil/) as epub, using the official documentation available at [springsource](http://static.springsource.org/spring/docs/3.2.x/spring-framework-reference/htmlsingle/).
+Created with [Sigil](http://code.google.com/p/sigil/) as epub, using the official documentation available at [SpringSource](http://static.springsource.org/spring/docs/).

 Converted to azw3 and mobi using [Calibre](http://calibre-ebook.com/).